Pullman National Historical Park: Pullman Strike

-The City of Chicago annexed Pullman in 1889, though the Land Association maintained control of town management.
-The town was not the success that George Pullman envisioned; profits from rent never reached the six percent intended.
-Pullman was a popular attraction during the 1893 World's Columbian Exposition, as visitors came to see the unusual town advertised in the Transportation Building.
-However, the Panic of 1893 began that year, devastating the railroad industry.
+The Panic of 1893 began which devastated the railroad industry.
 Demand for sleeping cars plummeted, so to maintain a profitable enterprise, Pullman lowered wages for employees.
 Rents, automatically deducted from paychecks, were not decreased.

 Meanwhile, the American Railway Union (ARU), led by Eugene V. Debs, formed in Chicago on June 20, 1893.
 Membership grew to 150,000, including many of the white workers of Pullman.
 Pullman employees attempted to use the union to leverage support for wage increases, but their pleas were ignored.
 On May 11, 1894, employees went on strike.
 Pullman leadership, however, had put itself in a financial position to withstand a short-term work stoppage as the nation recovered from the financial panic.

 To combat this, the ARU launched a boycott on Pullman, where ARU would refuse to run trains with the cars.
 The extensive use of Pullman cars across the country further crippled the railroad industry and stymied rail traffic.
 The twenty-four Chicago railroads represented by the General Managers' Association rallied together against the boycott.
 They used strikebreakers to replace striking workers and convinced lines to run Pullman cars with their mail cars.
 If strikers shut down lines with mail cars, the federal government would have to intervene as it threatened interstate commerce.
 Indeed, lines were closed and the government found the boycott in violation of the Sherman Antitrust Act.

 Thousands of U.S. Marshals and Army troops were deployed to Chicago to break the boycott.
 Fights between the workers and the military left dozens dead or injured.
 After ARU leaders, including Debs, were jailed, the strike and boycott were quelled.
 Some workers that renounced the union were allowed to return to work.
 Although the public was generally opposed to the boycott, the strike also tarnished the Pullman brand.
 Pullman died in 1897 and had his grave sealed in a block of concrete and steel to prevent desecration of his body.